mgord9518/squashfuse-zig/README.md

 # squashfuse-zig
-Idomatic Zig bindings for squashfuse and new tools
+WIP SquashFS implementation in Zig, modeled from squashfuse

 My main goals for this project are as follows:
  * Make library usage as similar to Zig's stdlib as possible
  * Performant; choose the best compression implementations by default (this is already done using libdeflate in place of zlib)
  * Fully-compatible with existing squashfuse tools
- * Keep code as clean as possible
+ * Keep code as clean as possible (whew, yeah we're not there yet)
  * Iteratively re-implement squashfuse functionality in Zig, so eventually this should be a complete re-implementation.
-A few functions have been ported but the vast majority is still just bindings
+Most functions have been ported but a few are still bindings or rely on squashfuse headers

 With some very basic benchmarking, extracting a zlib-compressed AppImage (FreeCAD, the largest AppImage I've been able to find so far), takes 3.1